 As a practical expedient, AASB 16 permits a lessee to not separate non-lease components, and instead account for any lease and associated non-lease components as a single arrangement.
 The Group has not used this practical expedient.
-For contracts that contain a lease component and one or more additional lease or non-lease components, the Group allocates the consideration in the contract to each lease component on the basis of the relative stand-alone price of the lease component and the aggregate stand-alone price of the non-lease components.
+For contracts that contain a lease component and one or more additional lease or non-lease components, the Group allocates the consideration in the contract to each lease component on the basis of the relative stand-alone price of the lease components.